Public transport fares in the Île-de-France

 Public transport fares in the Île-de-France are determined by Île-de-France Mobilités, the regional autorité organisatrice de transports ("Regional Transport Organisational Authority").
 The authority sells a variety of fare types.
 Single use tickets are intended for infrequent travellers whilst multiple use passes are intended for frequent travellers.
-Fares must be loaded onto a Navigo card.
+Fares can be validated with a Bank card, Navigo card, or an SMS.